rkarmaka/Tree-Based-Risk-Models/Tree-Based risk Models.md

 We see that the impact of poverty index drops off quickly, and for higher income individuals age begins to explain much of variation in the impact of poverty index.

-Try some other pairs and see what other interesting relationships you can find!